Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 --

-- a tool called an **interpreter** traditionally reads one statement of high-level code at a time, converts it to its machine code equivalent, and immediately executes that machine code.
+- A tool called an **interpreter** reads one statement of high-level code at a time, converts it to its machine code equivalent, and immediately executes that machine code.

 --

-- starts running immediately
+- It starts running immediately.

 --

-- not necessarily efficient, since only looking at one-statement at a time
+- It is not necessarily efficient since it only looks at one statement at a time.

 --

-- does not traditionally identify errors in statements that have not yet been interpreted
+- It does not always identify errors in statements that have not yet been interpreted.

 ---